Parables/laravel-model-nanoid/README.md

 ## Route model binding

-This package will automatically resolve your routes that uses the nanoid.
+Should you wish to leverage implicit route model binding on your `nanoid` field, you may use the `BindsOnNanoId` trait, which will use the value returned by `nanoIdColumn()`.
 Should you require additional control over the binding, you may override the `getRouteKeyName` method directly.

 ```php
 public function getRouteKeyName(): string